Anirudh171202/Coronabot/chatbot/data/nlu.md

 - outbreak
 - should

-## intent:cleaningproductsCOVID19
+## intent:cleaningproductsprotect
+- what cleaning products should use protect against
+- what cleaning products should i use to protect against
 - what cleaning products
 - cleaning products should
-- against COVID-19
+- to protect against
 - cleaning
 - products
-- COVID-19
+- protect

-## intent:differentsymptomsCOVID19
+## intent:differentsymptomschildren
-- COVID-19 different in
+- symptoms different children than adults
-- Are symptoms of
+- are symptoms of different in children than adults
-- of COVID-19 different
+- of different in
+- are symptoms of
+- in children than
 - different
 - symptoms
-- COVID-19
+- children

-## intent:COVID19contactsomeone
+## intent:contactsomeoneshould
-- has COVID-19
+- what should do had close contact with someone who has
+- what should i do if i had close contact with someone who has
 - close contact with
 - with someone who
-- COVID-19
+- what should i
 - contact
 - someone
+- should

 ## intent:patientsdonateblood
+- is it ok donate blood patients
+- is it ok if i donate blood to patients
 - to patients
 - i donate blood
 - donate blood to